dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 ## Manual Installation Steps
 The following steps will guide you through manually setting up a full node.

-### Step 1: Update your system and prepare to install dependencies
-Run the commands in this procedure from your home directory unless otherwise specified in these instructions.
+Run the commands in this procedure from your home directory unless otherwise specified.
 To change directories to your home folder, run the following command:
 ```bash
 cd $HOME
 ```

+### Step 1: Update your system and prepare to install dependencies
-To download system updates and install [curl](https://curl.se/), run the following commands:
+To download system updates and install [curl](https://curl.se/),[jq](https://jqlang.github.io/jq/), and [lz4](https://lz4.org/), run the following commands:
 ```bash
 sudo apt-get -y update
 sudo apt-get install -y curl jq lz4